bripkens/admin/PLUGINS.md

  - [index](plugins/index): The default landing page.
 Quite empty so far, but will be improved in the future.
  - [profile](plugins/profile): Download CPU and heap profiles effortlessly.
  - [report](plugins/report): Inspect [node-report](https://github.com/nodejs/node-report/) diagnostic summaries for running Node.js apps.
+ - [terminate](plugins/terminate): Terminates the running Node.js instance (useful for manual restarts in combination with schedulers).

 ## Community Plugins